thomasahle/learnit-/README.md

 <br>&gt; <b>grade 44952</b>
 Loading table...
 Found 63 groups.
+<br>grade&gt; <b>help</b>
+Supported commands:
+   list         - List what groups are available for grading [group_name] - Open the grader for a particular group update       - Update the table used for `list` exit         - Return to the main menu
 <br>grade&gt; <b>list</b>
 No submission, No grade:
 AG, AH, AP, BB, BE, BH, BL, BQ, Default group